 What people, places, things, or experiences help to nurture and inspire your creativity, both from a personal and business perspective?

 Inspiration finds me within the energy of the landscapes I’m immersed in, just as much as it finds me in watching a Hydrosol emerge from the still or creating a new batch of one of our masks.
 Making the same products repetitively reveals organic beauty that may often go unnoticed, as you begin to use your senses more and uncover the unique and natural variation of the botanical materials used.
 Sitting in our garden in the springtime amongst hibiscus and roses led to the creation of Bee Rosy Mask.
-Golden Hour was born from sunset walks by sweet blooming jasmine and spicy pink peppercorn trees.
-Rosemary Bay Hydrosol was the first product released as these two plant guides were growing right outside my door, supporting me as the exact remedy for eczema I was searching for.
+Soft Focus was born in the tropics and being inspired by the magic qualities of pineapple and coconut.
+Rosemary + Bay Hydrosol was the first product released as these two plant guides were growing right outside my door, supporting me as the exact remedy for eczema I was searching for.
 I really trust in allowing things to reveal themselves naturally as a connection is made.
 These visuals, scent memories, and feelings from nature always wind their way into my dreams even years later and lead me to formulas and product names so it’s best for me to just to go with the flow.

 Do you have any specific rituals or practices when concocting products?